ulixee/platform/datastore/docs/overview/deployment.md

 #### Deploying {#deploying}

-You can copy `.dbx` files into the configured [`Datastore Storage`](./configuration.md#storage) directory of your Miner host machine before boot-up, and the Miner will automatically unpack and install them.
+You can copy `.dbx` files into the configured [`Datastore Storage`](./configuration.md#storage) directory of your CloudNode host machine before boot-up, and the CloudNode will automatically unpack and install them.

 NOTE: If you want to configure all your `.dbx` files to be output to the same directory, you can use the `outDir` option of the build command.